 Maryland Medical Malpractice Statute of Limitations

 So then, what is an “injury”?
-This can be confusing because the statutory language does not define what an injury is, but an injury is what triggers the clock to start ticking, so it is important to figure out whether you have suffered an injury and when.
+This can be confusing because the statutory language does not define what an injury is.
+Still, an injury is what triggers the clock to start ticking, so it is vital to figure out whether you have suffered an injury and when.

 Maryland courts have tried to define what it means.
 In Edmonds v.
-Cytology Services of Maryland Inc., the court stated that tin order to determine if an injury has been committed, the question to ask is whether the patient has suffered harm that is “legally cognizable.”
+Cytology Services of Maryland Inc., the court stated that to determine if an injury has been committed, the question is whether the patient has suffered harm that is “legally cognizable.”
 A “legally cognizable” harm exists if there are damages.

 Therefore, if you are trying to look at when an injury happened to figure out the statute of limitations, you must ask yourself if you have suffered harm with compensable damages.
-Moreoever, it is important to remember however, that the clock starts ticking from when the injury first occurred even if it is not discovered until later.
-The five year period begins to run when injury (or “damages”) first arises and not when all damages resulting from the physician's negligence have occurred.
+Moreover, it is important to remember that the clock starts ticking from when the injury occurred, even if it is not discovered until later.
+The five-year period begins to run when injury (or “damages”) first arises, not when all damages resulting from the physician’s negligence have occurred.

 Here is a list of examples of what an “injury” could look like as a result of a negligent misdiagnosis, as stated by the Edmonds court:

-(1) he or she experiences pain or other manifestation of an injury;
+- They experience pain or other manifestations of an injury;

 Even if the injury is not discovered until later, the statute of limitations is triggered when the injury or damage first arose.
 This is important in cases of misdiagnosis of a disease like cancer.